 I’ve been learning SEO (search engine optimization) for a while.

-It will make me rich, or so I thought when I first started.
+It will make me rich, or I thought when I first started.

 I’m telling you freely.
 I’ve not earned the amount I expected.
-(My major earnings are from being a content writer, which is something I do before diving deeper into SEO).
+(My major earnings are from being a content writer, which I did before diving deeper into SEO).
 Calculating how much I have spent, the work I have done, and the time I put in, I probably have spent a few thousand.

 But that’s not the point of today’s post.
-I want to share some valuable tips for people who are trying to learn SEO in 2022 or the nearest future.
+I want to share some valuable tips for people trying to learn SEO in 2022 or the near future.

 Are you starting a small business?
 Are you trying to understand this type of marketing?